playing the middle eastern instrument - The Oud

 - Jackson Browne, Rolling Stone 5/27/10

-David Lindley and Jackson Browne will release Love Is Strange - En Vivo Con Tino on May 11, 2010, a 2-CD live set capturing a 2006 tour of Spain.
+A David Lindley and Jackson Browne collaboration CD, released May 11, 2010, as a 2-CD live set capturing a 2006 tour of Spain.

 On record and in performance, David and Jackson have a musical association reaching back almost 40 years.
 David's legendary stringed-instrument virtuosity has been showcased on many of Browne's albums, beginning with 1973's For Everyman, and on classics such as Late For The Sky and The Pretender (the latter two both on Rolling Stone's list of the 500 Greatest Albums of All Time).
 Browne also produced Lindley's 1983 LP, the acclaimed El Rayo-X. (please see DISCOGRAPHY)